Teaching Excellence and Achievement Program (TEA) 2016

 - The “characteristics” section must be completed by the applicant’s supervisor (i.e., school director).
 A family member may not complete the reference form.
 Please provide an English translation if it is not written in English (informal translation is acceptable).

 - The “recommendation letter” section must also be completed by the applicant’s supervisor.

-- Finally, the Institutional Support and Reference Form must be signed by the school director.
+- The ISRF must be signed by the school director.
 This will confirm that the school supports your participation in this program.

-Please return the completed application package in hard copies (one original and two photocopies) to:
+For hardcopy application, please return the completed application package (one original and two photocopies) to:

 Mr. Socheat Ou